sam-the-tutor/celo-Tutorial/README.md

 Users are able to enter the amount of money to deposit in order to buy shares, and also to specify the amount of shares to sell.

-Now open the `main.js` file in the `src` folder and paste in the following code.
+Now open `main.js` file in the `src` folder and paste in the following code:

 ```js
 import Web3 from 'web3'